March 705 car-by-car histories

 Charles T. Gibson raced a black #57 March 705 in Formula B in 1970, entered by Gibson Racing Company of Poughkeepsie, NY.
 Later in the season, the team was said to be based in Denver, CO, but this appears to have been a short-lived change.
 Gibson entered the car at Road America in July 1971.
 He bought a second-hand 71BM in February 1973, so it is possible he kept the 705 longer than 1971.
 History then unknown until 1983, when, according to later owner Ben Auto in Japan, it was owned by Ed Forbes on Long Island, New York, who intended to use it for autocross.
 It was then sold to "Thomas Gaffney of Classic Advantage" in 1992, and fully restored.
 Exactly what happened next is unclear, but by 2019, the 705 was owned by Ben Auto (Yamada, Japan) and was being raced in historic events in Japan.

 Ronald Stanwicks (Newington, CT) acquired a brand new March 705 but within a day or so of taking delivery, he was taken unwell with a heart condition, and he decided not to race again.
 The unused March was sold over the winter to Seb Barone (Portland, CT) who used it in SCCA Northeast Division Formula B in 1971, scoring four points.
-Subsequent history unknown.
+Sold at the end of 1971 to Mario Pistritto (Hartford, CT), who raced a red #55 March 705 in Northeast Division SCCA Formula B in 1972 and 1973.
+In July 1974 he advertised the car in the New England Region 'Pit Talk' newsletter as a "F/B March" with new engine and fuel injection.
+Nothing more is known of this car.
+Pistritto died in Syracuse, Sicily, in 2012.

 March 705s in 1971

-James Rowley and Steven Woods both continued to appear in local races in 1975, with Woods having fitted his car with a 2-litre Lotus twin cam engine so it now counted as a Formula A. Also appearing in 1975 in a 705 was Jack Marsela, about whom we know nothing.
+Rowley and Woods both continued to appear in local races in 1975, with Woods now running in Formula A. Also appearing in late 1975 and early 1976 was Jack Marsella in the ex-Bill Prout 705.

-My thanks to Chris Townsend for his diligent recording of March 705s in adverts and race reports; to Ted Walker and Adam Ferrington for their assistance; to Simon Hadfield for providing technical details of the early March production cars; to Bill Prout for telling the story of his car; to Peter Stanwicks for the story of his father's sadly brief interaction with his brand new 705; and to Satoshi Onishi for providing information on the ex-Charlie Gibson car that now resides in Japan.
+My thanks to Chris Townsend for his diligent recording of March 705s in adverts and race reports; to Ted Walker and Adam Ferrington for their assistance; to Simon Hadfield for providing technical details of the early March production cars; to Bill Prout for telling the story of his car; to Peter Stanwicks for the story of his father's sadly brief interaction with his brand new 705; to Natale Barone for the story of brother Seb's car; to Paul Nemy and Arny Spahn for permission to use their photographs; to Satoshi Onishi for providing information on the ex-Charlie Gibson car that now resides in Japan, and to Jeremy Ghent for information about his ex-Bill Prout car.
+Race results have been a significant factor in this research, so thanks to Donna Stevens for providing many scans from New England Region's excellent archive and to the staff at the International Motor Racing Research Center at Watkins Glen for their enthusiastic assistance.

 If you can add anything to these histories, please contact Allen Brown (email@example.com).